Lou1sL/gba-io/README.md

 The GBA console will always only consume one single frame at a time from the triple frame buffer, since the GBA cartridge bus address space is a lot larger, this single frame will be presented repeatedly in a mirrored style.

-Since the GBA console and the PC are accessing the buffer acrossing a different clock frequency (and domain of course), the binary [Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming))s are utilized for each frame of the triple frame buffer.
-In short, each frame can be marked as `OCCUPIER_CART`, `OCCUPIER_USB` or `OCCUPIER_NONE`, at each time when the GBA console or the PC tries to access the buffer, the FPGA logic will choose the appropriate frame according to its semaphore status, and update it with the new one.
+Since the GBA console and the PC are accessing the buffer across different clock frequencies (and domains of course), the binary [Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming))s are utilized for each frame of the triple frame buffer.
+In short, each frame can be marked as `OCCUPIER_CART`, `OCCUPIER_USB`, or `OCCUPIER_NONE`, at each time when the GBA console or the PC tries to access the buffer, the FPGA logic will choose the appropriate frame according to its semaphore status, and update it with the new one.

 ### USB 3.1 Implementation